 The cutaneous (skin) porphyrias can all give sensitivity to sunlight, on exposed areas of skin.
 As with all porphyrias, the severity of the problem varies enormously.

-As EPP is characterised by sensitivity mainly to visible light, conventional sunscreens that are formulated to protect against just ultraviolet (particularly UVB) are usually not effective.
+As EPP is characterised by sensitivity mainly to visible light, conventional sunscreens that are formulated to protect against just ultraviolet (particularly UVB) are simply ineffective.
 Reflectant sunscreens that are based on titanium dioxide or zinc oxide will be more effective as they cover both UVA, UVB, and visible light to a degree.
 In the UK, the SPF (sun protection factor) number tells you how effective the sunscreen is for UVB, and the star rating (usually found on the back of the bottle, with a maximum 4 stars) gives a measure of the UVA protection.

-An example of a reflecant sun screen is the Dundee Reflectant Sunsreen and if you haven’t already used the Dundee Cream it’s worth a try.
+An example of a reflecant sun screen is the Dundee Reflectant Sunscreen and if you haven’t already used Dundee Cream it’s worth a try.
 Ask your GP to prescribe it for you.
 Your GP/chemist will need to contact Dundee Pharmaceuticals, Ninewells Hospital, Dundee.
 DD1 9SY, telephone: 01382 632052.
 Dundee Cream comes in three colours: beige, white and coffee.

 For further useful information check out British Association of Dermatologists website www.bad.org.uk and type in porphyria on the top left search bar.